DrewTAJ/exercise_reader/README.md

-A quick porject I made to make sifting through the contents of workout.json much easier.
+A quick project I made to sifting through the contents of workout.json much easier.